Distance: 3.2 mile Loop | Time: 1.5 – 2.5 hours | Level: Easy – Moderate

 Hiking Navajo Loop and Queen’s Garden Trail in Bryce Canyon

 Things to Know Before Visiting Bryce Canyon National Park

 Like any other National Park in Utah, making the most of your time in Bryce Canyon requires some planning.
 Below are some things to keep in mind before starting your trip.

 Entry into the park is $35 per vehicle and can be purchased online or upon arrival.
 However, I recommend purchasing an America the Beautiful pass for $80 if you plan on visiting at least one other National Park during your trip to Utah.
-After all, Bryce is only 1.5 hours from Zion National Park; another park I highly recommend exploring.
+After all, Bryce is only 1.5 hours from Zion; another park I highly recommend exploring.